jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

         as the buffer range, using the controls in the Start/End boxes.

 #.
 Once you are satisfied with the region picked (should be 693-722), click the
-    'To Main Plot' button.
-This averages the selected region and sends the resulting average to RAW's Main Plot.
+    'To Profiles Plot' button.
+This averages the selected region and sends the resulting average to RAW's Profiles Plot.

     *   *Note:* RAW first averages the selected sample and buffer regions in the unsubtracted data, then subtracts.
 This avoids the possibility of correlated